jupyter/notebook/docs/source/notebook.rst

 cell is Python, but other languages, such as ``Julia`` and ``R``, can be handled using :ref:`cell magic commands <magics_explained>`.

-When a code cell is executed, code that it contains is sent to the kernel associated with the notebook.
-The results that are returned from this computation  are then displayed in the notebook as the cell's *output*.
-The output is not limited to text, with many other possible forms of output are also possible, including ``matplotlib`` figures and HTML tables (as used, for example, in the ``pandas`` data analysis package).
-This is known as IPython's *rich display* capability.
+When a code cell is executed, the code it contains is sent to the kernel associated with the notebook and executed.
+The results returned from this computation  are then displayed in the notebook as the cell's *output*.
+The output is not limited to text: many other forms of output are also possible, including ``matplotlib`` figures and HTML tables (as used, for example, in the ``pandas`` data analysis package).
+This is known as Jupyter's *rich display* capability.

 .. seealso::